Vision Statement A Perilous Way to Set Strategy

 On the other hand, a startup venture without any ‘pre-existing conditions’ can start from scratch to work with all their stakeholder communities to create value.
 Although new entrepreneurs tend to be very good at ‘getting out of the building’ and being among their stakeholders, they often create a vision statement that also simply proclaims wishful thinking, like the big boys.

 Indeed, vision statements are generally about aspirations (for the future), but my first mentor gave me advice which was invaluable.
 “Speak about your venture in the present tense right from the start,” he insisted.
 Using the present tense helps you live your vision and to be able to spot when you are failing to live up to it.
-Stakeholders will call you on it, if you don’t live the claims.
+Stakeholders will call you on it, if you don’t live the claims every day in every way.

-Many of the vision statements with which I have been involved, so motivate the creators that they fall in love with them, entirely overlooking how dependent their achievement is, upon those over whom they have exercise no control.
+Many of the vision statements with which I have been involved, so motivate the creators that they fall in love with them, entirely overlooking how dependent their achievement is, upon those over whom they exercise no control.
 A vision statement is about aspirations and as such, must acknowledge the realities of the things and people who can get in the way of their realization.
+You’ll find more help at Startup Statements of Intent.

 A vision statement should concede that the authoring organization needs the acquiescence, at least, or the partnership at best, of others who actions are autonomous and independent of the creator of the vision statement.
-Such humble vision statements without bravado, will not lead to the disappointment of Charlottesville—and are more likely to produce the desired ends.
+Such humble vision statements without bravado, will not lead to the kind of disappointment that Charlottesville must have experienced—and are more likely to produce the desired outcomes.

 a diagnosis that defines or explains the nature of the challenge.
 A good diagnosis simplifies the often overwhelming complexity of reality by identifying certain aspects of the situation as critical;